-In this fifth year of the challenge, PIT-UN will accept the following types of proposals in response to its RFP:
+In this sixth year of the Network Challenge, PIT-UN will accept the following types of proposals in response to its RFP:

 - i.
-New Projects: projects that have not received prior funding from the PIT-UN Challenge ("new projects") - ii.
-Existing Projects: projects that have received prior funding from the PIT-UN Challenge in 2019, 2020, or 2021 but have not received three (3) years of Network Challenge funding can apply for additional funding to expand and/or scale their project ("previously funded projects")
+New Projects: Projects that have not received prior funding from the PIT-UN Challenge ("new projects"). - ii.
+Expansion and Scale of Existing Projects: Projects that have received prior funding from the PIT-UN Challenge in 2019, 2020, 2021, or 2022, but have not received three years of Network Challenge funding can apply for additional funding to expand and/or scale their project ("previously funded projects").

-Projects ineligible to apply for funding in this challenge are Network Challenge Projects of any year (Year 2-2020 & Year 3-2021 & Year 4-2022) that have not submitted their project's final reports (narrative and budget reconciliation) to New Ventures Fund using the grant management system Submittable.
+Projects ineligible to apply for funding are Network Challenge projects of any year that have not submitted their project's final reports (narrative and budget reconciliation) to New Venture Fund using the Submittable grant management system.